mohitsoni-dev/privacy_guide/assets/messaging.md

 ### **Chat Servers:**

-Never use garbage like Discord under any circumstance, and more importantly, **NEVER DOWNLOAD THE APP**.
+Never use Discord under any circumstance, and more importantly, **NEVER DOWNLOAD THE APP**.
 It's spyware and fiercely pro-censorship.

 Consider the following alternatives for privacy, security and decentralization: